nickpoison/tsa4/textRcode.md

 <br/>

 &#9940; &#9940;  __WARNING:__   If loaded, the package `dplyr` may (and most likely will) corrupt the base scripts  `filter` and  `lag`  that we use often.
-In this case, to avoid problems, you have a few options:
+In this case, to avoid problems when analyzing time series, you have a few options:

 ```r
 # either detach it